-Food as Medicine Turmeric, one of the spices traditionally used to make curry, has a long history of medicinal uses in both Chinese and Indian healing systems.
+Turmeric, one of the spices traditionally used to make curry, has a long history of medicinal uses in both Chinese and Indian healing systems.
 Its anti-inflammatory action has been employed by traditional practitioners to treat conditions including flatulence, jaundice, menstrual problems, toothache and bruises.
 Greens are among the most healthful additions you can make to your diet, and among greens, kale and collard greens are standouts; almost no other foods offer so much nutrition for so few calories, earning a score of 1,000 - the highest possible - on the ANDI (Aggregate Nutrient Density Index).
 One cup of cooked collard greens provides almost 45 percent of the Daily Value of folate.
 This B vitamin counteracts the accumulation of homocysteine, an amino acid that, in high blood concentrations, is associated with an increased risk of cardiovascular disease.

 1 pound spinach, kale, collards or beet greens (or mixture of all)

 2 cloves garlic, pressed or minced